gdsbook/book/notebooks/06_spatial_autocorrelation.md

 plt.show()
 ```

 Stark differences on the left between immediate neighbors (as in the case of Liverpool, in the NW of England) are diminished on the map in the right.
+Thus, as discussed above, the spatial lag can also smooth out the differences between nearby observations.

 ### Binary case: join counts